Posted by: Jozefina Ndoci | Date: 21 April 2017

 This is not very uncommon, but if this does happen, all you have to do is simply return the certificate of title to the Titles Office so that they can destroy the document.

 FC Lawyers experienced property team can assist you with your conveyance, and an application to dispense of your certificate of title.
-Contact our team today if you need help.
+Contact our team today if you need help with your title deed or anything property related.